Where Each of Illinois' 11 Regions Stand on Coronavirus Metrics, Restrictions

-Enhanced restrictions are taking effect in two more of Illinois' 11 health care regions, with two already seeing additional mitigations, and state health officials warning four others are nearing the threshold.
+Enhanced coronavirus restrictions are now in effect in four of Illinois' 11 health care regions, as state health officials warn others are nearing the threshold.

 Additional mitigations take effect in a particular region if the area sees: